zwave-js/node-zwave-js/docs/getting-started/migrating-to-v10.md

 -   `ZWaveHost` - A barebones abstraction of the environment, e.g. for simple test cases
 -   `ZWaveApplicationHost` - A feature abstraction of the host environment with access to value DBs, other nodes, configuration, etc. `Driver` is an implementation of this abstraction.
--   `ZWaveEndpointBase` - A barebones abstraction of a Z-Wave endpoint
+-   `IZWaveEndpoint` - A barebones abstraction of a Z-Wave endpoint
--   `ZWaveNodeBase` - A barebones abstraction of a Z-Wave node.
-Similar to how `ZWaveNode` is an `Endpoint`, `ZWaveNodeBase` is an `ZWaveEndpointBase`
+-   `IZWaveNode` - A barebones abstraction of a Z-Wave node.
+Similar to how `ZWaveNode` is an `Endpoint`, an `IZWaveNode` is an `IZWaveEndpoint`

-The methods that do require access to the driver now accept a `ZWaveApplicationHost` as the first argument, which is a more featureful abstraction than the `ZWaveHost` class.
+-   `IVirtualEndpoint` - A barebones abstraction of an endpoint on a virtual (multicast, broadcast) node
+-   `IVirtualNode` - A barebones abstraction of a virtual (multicast, broadcast) node.
+Similar to how `VirtualNode` is a `VirtualEndpoint`, an `IVirtualNode` is an `IVirtualEndpoint`

+These abstractions are mainly used internally.
+Object instances exposed to applications throught the `Driver` will still be `ZWaveNode`s and `Endpoint`s.

 For many use cases, these changes should not affect applications, unless they are using some CC methods directly.
 The `commandClasses` APIs are unchanged.

-## CC implementations: several methods take a `ZWaveApplicationHost` as the first argument
+## CC implementations: methods with driver access take a `ZWaveApplicationHost` as the first argument

 Old signature: